Limits and consistency of non-local and graph approximations to the Eikonal equation: Consistency and error bounds

 In particular, if $\distH(\Gamma,\tilde \Gamma) = O(\e^{\min(\nu,1/2)})$, then

 The fastest convergence rate in $\e$ is then achieved when $\nu=1/2$ provided that $\distH(\Omega,\tilde \Omega) = O(\e^{3/2})$ and $\distH(\Gamma,\tilde \Gamma) = O(\e^{1/2})$. \end{thm}

-\begin{proof} The idea of the proof is inspired by that in \cite{cl84} and revisited in \cite{nf08} for non-local equations.The main difficulties come here from the fact that the sets and the boundaries in the two equations are different and from the fact that $\tilde \Omega$ is finite.
-In the following, $K$ denotes any positive constant that depends only on the data, but may change from one line to another. \begin{enumerate}[label=Step~\arabic*.] \item {\em Test-function and maximum point.}
+\begin{proof} The idea of the proof is inspired by that in \cite{cl84} and revisited in \cite{nf08} for non-local equations.
+The main difficulties in our case come from the fact that the sets and the boundaries in the two equations are different and from the fact that $\tilde \Omega$ is finite.
+In the following, $K$ denotes any positive constant that depends only on the data, but may change from one line to another.